 The Honorary Fellow and IFLA Medal are peer nominated.

-The IFLA Scroll of Appreciation is awarded each year by the IFLA Governing Board to the IFLA World Library and Information Congress (WLIC) National Committee for that year.
+The IFLA Certificate of Appreciation is awarded each year by the IFLA Governing Board to the IFLA World Library and Information Congress (WLIC) National Committee for that year.

 Nominees for peer-nominated awards should not be advised that they are being nominated for an award.